M.A. Dramaturgy

 Admission Requirements

-• Practical experience in the occupational field of dramaturgy – as a rule of at least two months duration
+- Practical experience in the occupational field of dramaturgy – at least two months duration

-• Language skills in German in accordance with the DSH regulations (DSH-2 examination) for applications with foreign university entrance qualification.
+- Language skills in German (C1) in accordance with the DSH regulations (DSH-2 examination) for applications with foreign university entrance qualification.
+Here you can find the German courses offered by Goethe University for which non-German-speaking applicants can register:

 Selection process

-Based on the submitted documents the board of examiners invites suitable applicants in writing to an admission examination (presumably a weekend in June).
+Based on the submitted documents the board of examiners invites suitable applicants in writing to an admission examination.

 Contact